Nitrous oxide for sedation

 What else do I need to know?

 All children are different.
 Nitrous oxide does not work for everyone.
 The healthcare provider will discuss other sedation options with you if the procedure cannot be completed with nitrous oxide.

-Before nitrous oxide can be given, it is Children’s standard policy that all patients with a uterus 10 years old, or younger girls who have started their periods, are screened for pregnancy.
-Sedation medicine can pose a serious risk to pregnancy.
-We need to know whether or not a patient is pregnant in order to provide the safest care possible.
+Before sedation can be given, all patients with a uterus 10 years old or older, are younger than 10 but have started their periods, OR state they are sexually active are screened for pregnancy.
+Because sedation medicine can pose a serious risk to pregnancy, we need to know whether or not a patient is pregnant in order to provide the safest care possible.
+If a pregnancy test will be required, your child will be asked for a urine (pee) sample just after check-in.
 Refer to the education handout "Pregnancy testing before a procedure" for more information.